 All of these counseling sessions are facilitated or supervised by licensed marriage and family therapists.
 If you would like to attend any of the counseling sessions below, please call 916-428-3271 or email firstname.lastname@example.org

 Weekly support group that rotates on different topics such as: type of violence, domestic violence wheel, basic trauma concepts for adults and children, why women stay, somatization, red flags, isolation as a tool, and self care.

 This is an open group designed to provide information, tools, tips, and education about the effects of domestic violence, sexual assault, human trafficking, and trauma to friends, family, loved ones, co-workers, peers, etc. of those who are survivors.

 Sexual Assault Survivor’s Group

 This group is for survivors to process topics such as: effects of sexual assault, post-traumatic stress, myths about sexual assault, tools for managing anxiety, and self-care.
+Open to all genders.